JWST COSMOS-3D: Spectroscopic Census and Luminosity Function of [O III] Emitters at 6.75<z<9.05 in COSMOS: Results

 \subsection{New constraints on the \oiii\ luminosity function}

-We now proceed to compute the spectroscopically-confirmed \oiii\ LF from our sample of \oiii\ emitters.
+We now proceed to compute the spectroscopically confirmed \oiii\ $5008\ \AA$ LF from our sample of \oiii\ emitters.
 Following \citet{Meyer2024}, we split the sample into two redshift bins: $6.75<z\leq7.50$ and $7.50<z\leq9.05$.
-The choice of the two redshift bins is motivated by having a significant number emitters in each redshift bin with mean and median redshift of each subsamples are close to $z\sim 7$ and $z\sim8$ to compute the \oiii\ LF.
-In this case, the two redshifts bins contain $167$ and $70$ objects at mean redshift of $\left< z \right> = 7.1,7.9$, respectively.
-We bin the emitters in luminosity bins of $\Delta \log_{10} L_{\oiii\ 5008} = 0.2$ dex and compute the number density using the \citet[][]{Schmidt1968} estimator in each bin
+The choice of two redshift bins and their range is motivated by 1) retaining a large number of emitters in each redshift bin, and 2) obtaining a mean and median redshift of the subsamples close to $z\sim 7$ and $z\sim8$, respectively.
+In this case, the two redshifts bins contain $183$ and $66$ objects at mean redshift of $\left< z \right> = 7.1,7.9$, respectively.
+We bin the emitters in luminosity bins of $\Delta \log_{10} L_{\oiii\ 5008} = 0.2$ dex and compute the number density using the \citet[][]{Schmidt1968} estimator in each bin,

 where $i$ is the index of each object in the luminosity bin, $V^{i}_{tot}$ is the volume in each luminosity bin.
 The volume where \oiii\ emitters can be detected at a given luminosity is calculated using the pseudo-rms cube constructed from all extracted spectra in the field.
 Importantly, this takes into account the reduced spatial coverage for $z\gtrsim 8.5$ emitters where gaps appear in the WFSS/F444W mosaic, and variations in the rms of different observations for low-luminosity sources (see Appendix \ref{app:rms}).
-For luminous sources ($L_{\oiii}\gtrsim 10^{43}$), the total volume is $(6.75\!<\!z\!<\!7.5)= 1.54\times 10^6 \ \rm{cMpc}^{3},V_{tot}(7.5\!<\!z\!<\!9.05)= 2.72\times 10^6 \ \rm{cMpc}^{3}$, and $C_i$ is the completeness.
-Specifically, the total completeness is computed as the product of Eq. \ref{eq:c_spec} and \ref{eq:c_det} using the best-fit SNR(\oiii\ $5008$\AA) and F444W magnitude of each source.
+For luminous sources ($L_{\oiii}>10^{43} \rm{erg\ s}^{-1}$), the total volume is $(6.75\!<\!z\!<\!7.5)= 1.62\times 10^6 \ \rm{cMpc}^{3},V_{tot}(7.5\!<\!z\!<\!9.05)= 2.76\times 10^6 \ \rm{cMpc}^{3}$, and $C_i$ is the completeness.
+Specifically, the total completeness is computed as the product of Eq. \ref{eq:c_spec} and \ref{eq:c_det} using the best-fit S/N(\oiii\ $5008$\AA) and F444W magnitude of each source.

-The variance on the number density is the sum in quadrature of the Poisson error on the number of objects in the bin, the completeness error obtained by resampling the covariance matrix of the best-fit sigmoid at the SNR of each emitter, and a relative cosmic variance error of $15\%$ (see further Section \ref{sec:cv} for our constraints on cosmic variance).
+The variance on the number density is the sum in quadrature of the Poisson error on the number of objects in the bin, the completeness error obtained by resampling the covariance matrix of the best-fit sigmoid at the S/N of each emitter, and a relative cosmic variance error of $15\%$ (see further Section \ref{sec:cv} for our constraints on cosmic variance).